aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/worksheets/pagesetup/papersize/_index.md

 ---
-title: "Paper Size"
+title: "Aspose.Cells Cloud – Complete List of Paper Size Constants"
 second_title: "Document"
 linktitle: "Paper Size"
 type: docs
 url: /paper-size/
-keywords: "Paper Size, Aspose.Cells Cloud, REST API, Spreadsheet, PDF, CSV, JSON, Markdown"
+keywords: "paper size, Aspose.Cells Cloud, REST API, spreadsheet, A4, Letter, custom paper size, ISO, JIS, PRC"
-description: "The Aspose.Cells Cloud REST API provides support for setting paper sizes in spreadsheets.
-This document lists all available paper‑size values and their dimensions."
+description: "Explore the full set of paper‑size constants supported by the Aspose.Cells Cloud REST API.
+Learn dimensions, usage examples, and how to set custom sizes in your spreadsheets."
 weight: 20
 ---

 ## **Paper Size Values**

+Developers use these constants with the `SetPageSetup` API (or the equivalent SDK method) to define the page dimensions of a worksheet.
+The table below lists every supported paper‑size value together with its physical dimensions.

+<caption>Supported paper‑size constants for Aspose.Cells Cloud</caption>

 | Name | Description |
 | ---- | ----------- |